Your holiday table needs these potatoes au gratin infused with delicious rosemary flavour and made even creamier with Comte cheese!

 If I had my way I would eat potatoes every day!
 I am such a meat and potato lover.
 That is especially true when it comes to a holiday dinner, when potatoes are a non-negotiable item.

 These rosemary potatoes au gratin are like a warm blanket on a rainy day.
 I want to crawl right in there and never leave.
 NEVER!!

-Good question!
-To impart more flavour into my scalloped potatoes, I infused the cream, they are cooked in, with fresh rosemary, fresh bay leaf and garlic.
+To impart more flavour into my scalloped potatoes, I infused the heavy cream they are cooked in with fresh rosemary, fresh bay leaf and garlic.
 And let me tell you, that extra teeny tiny step made a world of a difference!

 Please don’t skip it because it will give your regular potatoes an oomph they always longed for.